 In mid-March 1996, "I started seeing people following me around in suits and stuff.
 It just seemed something was strange," he says.
 He thought it might be part of a background check by one of his prospective employers, but it unnerved him.
 He began connecting it to a side-project he'd worked on involving computer control systems.
-And he’d been listening to Rage Against the Machine; the line, "Some of those work forces are the same that burn crosses" stuck with him for reasons unknown.
+And he'd been listening to Rage Against the Machine; the line, "Some of those work forces are the same that burn crosses" stuck with him for reasons unknown.

 He got thinking about conspiracy theories and the men he'd seen following him and a big idea he'd had.
 He spooked himself.
 "It would sound polite if you said I scared myself thinking about quantum computers," he says now.
 "And then I guess you just throw in your ordinary mental illness."